 23. Every 'draft' must, before it is marked for issue, be approved by the officer who is empowered to do so.

-24. 'Drafts' of a personal nature are not issued under the signature of the officer concerned.
+24. 'Drafts' of a personal nature are not issued under the signature of the offster concerned.

-25. When orders on the 'receipt' of one department should properly issue from another department, the 'receipt' should be officially transferred to the latter department, before the issue of such orders, except when the Secretary of State for India is to be addressed.
-No official action should be taken in a department on other than official 'receipts.'
+25. When orders on the 'receipt' of one department should properly issue from another department, the 'receipt'